 In this article, we will learn how to execute a PostgreSQL function and Stored procedure in Python.
-PostgreSQL function and the Stored procedure can perform different operations it can be data manipulation or data retrieval.
-We will see how to execute such functions from Python.
+PostgreSQL function can perform different operations; it can be data manipulation or data retrieval.
+Let’s see how to execute such a function from Python.

 Prerequisites Before we start

 Before executing the following program, please make sure you have the following in place:

 - Username and password that you need to connect PostgreSQL.

 - PostgreSQL database Stored procedure or function name which you want to execute.

 For this article, I have created a function get_production_Deployment in PostgreSQL which returns a list of employee records who deployed code changes in the production environment.